Welcome to Dubrovnik

 Motorways max.
 80 km/h for vehicles pulling trailers and for coaches with or without a smaller trailer

 During the whole year petrol stations are open from 7:00 to 20:00.
 However, during the tourist season they are open 24h a day in all the major cities.
 Every petrol station offers Eurosuper 95, Super 95, Super 98, Super plus 98, Euro Diesel and Diesel and in better-equipped petrol stations consumers can buy liquid gas and Bio Diesel.

 Pay-toll is paid according to the number of passed kilometers and according to the vehicle's category.
 At the toll you can pay cash or by credit card like AMERICAN EXPRESS, DINERS, MASTER CARD, MAESTRO and VISA.

 Croatian Motorways: www.hac.hr

-Croatia is connected with its neighbouring countries and the majority of central and western european countries through regular international coach lines.
+Croatia is connected with its neighboring countries and the majority of central and western European countries through regular international coach lines.
 Coach stations are to be found in all the major Croatian cities: Zagreb, Osijek, Rijeka, Pula, Split, Šibenik, Zadar and Dubrovnik.

 Croatia has direct connections with Slovenia, Hungary, Italy, Austria, Switzerland, Germany, Bosnia and Herzegovina and Serbia.
 There are transfer connections with almost all other European countries.